Multi-agent online learning in time-varying games: Acknowledgments

+A disadvantage of this restart approach is that\ \begin{enumerate*} [(\itshape i \upshape)] \item the batch length $\batch$ must be chosen carefully relative to the total variation of the sequence of payoff functions encountered; and \item at every reboot, the algorithm begins \emph{tabula rasa}, essentially forgetting all knowledge it had accumulated up to the point in question. \end{enumerate*} \citet{BGZ15} already discuss some possible ways to avoid restarts, and we are aware of at least two related approaches in the literature: \endrev \citet{JOWW17} proposed a meta-aggregator based on coin betting, while \citet{JRSS15} and \citet{SJ18} take an approach based on optimistic \acl{MD}.
+Importantly, both policies achieve $\dynreg(\nRuns) = \bigoh(\tvar(\nRuns)^{1/2}\nRuns^{1/2})$ \emph{without} prior knowledge of $\tvar(\nRuns)$: since $\tvar(\nRuns)^{1/2} \nRuns^{1/2} = \tvar(\nRuns)^{1/3} \tvar(\nRuns)^{1/6} \nRuns^{1/2} = o(\tvar(\nRuns)^{1/3}\nRuns^{2/3})$ whenever $\tvar(\nRuns) = o(\nRuns)$, these guarantees would seem to contradict the optimality of the bound $\bigoh(\nRuns^{2/3}\tvar(\nRuns)^{1/3})$.
+The resolution of this apparent incongruity is that \citet{JOWW17} and \citet{JRSS15} assume access to a \emph{perfect} gradient oracle, while the discussion above only assumes access to a \emph{stochastic} one.

+To the best of our knowledge, the perfect oracle requirement cannot be relaxed: if the players' gradient feedback is noisy, successive oracle calls cannot provide reliable information about the variation of the agent's payoff functions from one stage to the next, so the learning process cannot adapt to $\tvar(\nRuns)$.
+Designing a policy that provably interpolates between the stochastic and deterministic regimes is a very fruitful question for further research, but one which lies beyond the scope of this paper.

-There are many interesting points for future research. \beginrev A particularly promising one is to bridge the gap between the step-size policies that guarantee an optimal equilibrium tracking error and the policies that guarantee convergence to a \acl{NE} in the case where $\game_{\run}$ stabilizes to a well-defined limit.
-Heuristically, these considerations are incompatible: when the rules of the game fluctuate constantly, players are better off using a slowly-varying step-size in order to adapt to the changing landscape; by contrast, when the game stabilizes, a rapidly decaying step-size is best suited to guarantee convergence to \acl{NE}.
+There are many interesting points for future research.
+A particularly promising one is to bridge the gap between the step-size policies that guarantee an optimal equilibrium tracking error and the policies that guarantee convergence to a \acl{NE} in the case where $\game_{\run}$ stabilizes to a well-defined limit.
+As we saw, these considerations are not always in tune: when the rules of the game fluctuate constantly, players can use very different step-sizes, and still track the game's equilibrium on average; by contrast, when the game stabilizes, convergence to \acl{NE} requires a certaing compatibility between the players' step-size policies (and requires finer tuning).
 Balancing these two objectives in an adaptive, context-agnostic manner is a rich and promising direction for future research.

 While on the topic of adaptivity, it should be recalled that players with access to perfect gradient information can achieve better rates of dynamic regret minimization, without any prior knowledge of the game's drift over time \citep{JRSS15,SJ18}.
 Whether this is still possible in the stochastic (or, worse, bandit) case is another fruitful open question for further research.